Earghand/SimpleTodo/README.md

 ## Notes

-Throughout creating this app, a challenge I faced was using built in hotkeys in android studios to import libraries as well as write specific classes.
+Throughout creating this app, a challenge I faced was using built in hotkeys in android studio to import libraries as well as write specific functions.

 ## License